athenacats/freakylinkweb/README.md

 ## Introduction

 This is a [full stack MEAN ecommerce website](https://thefreakylink.onrender.com/) that I created for my existing lingerie & adult toy business.
-AS of the time of writing this, I am yet to make it open to customers to place orders, but it already has some products uploaded and users can register and place orders using a Paypal Sandbox account.
+As of the time of writing this, I am yet to make it open to customers to place orders, but it already has some products uploaded and users can register and place orders using a Paypal Sandbox account.
 All functionalities have been implemented so once ready, I shall transfer it to my existing domain [thefreakylink](https://thefreakylink.com/) and pay for higher database storage.

 To see the website in action, [click here](https://thefreakylink.onrender.com/).